jl4282/csci-ua.0480-spring2016-010/slides/26/react-webpack.markdown

 <section markdown="block">
 ## State

-__state__ is internal data controlled by the component (contrast this with __props__, which are controlled by whatever renders the component.
+__state__ is internal data controlled by the component (contrast this with __props__, which are controlled by whatever renders the component).

-To initialize state properties when your component is create, __define a <code>getInitialState</code> within your component definition... and return the desired state properties as property value pairs within an object.__ &rarr;
+To initialize state properties when your component is created, __define a <code>getInitialState</code> within your component definition... and return the desired state properties as property value pairs within an object.__ &rarr;

 <pre><code data-trim contenteditable>
 { // within a component definition